Elizabeth Scholtz

-Elizabeth Betty Scholtz (1922 - 2020) was a plantswoman and director of the Brooklyn Botanic Garden, USA, from 1972 - 1980.
+Elizabeth Scholtz (1922 - 2020) was a plantswoman and director of the Brooklyn Botanic Garden from 1972 to 1980.

 Personal life and education

-Scholtz was born April 29, 1921.
+Scholtz was born 29 April 1921.
 Her father was a medical doctor but died in 1932 and her mother later remarried.
 Scholtz studied at the University of Witwatersrand and graduated with BS degree in botany and zoology, specialising in bushveldt trees.
 She wanted to go on to postgraduate study but her family could not afford this.